thnikk/pyget/README.md

 WantedBy=default.target
 ```

+Edit the ExecStart line to point to pyget.py.
 You also need to create a timer file `~/.config/systemd/user/pyget.timer` with the contets:

 ```
 [Unit]